thfx31/ansible-cisco/README.md

 # ansible-cisco

-Few playbook for Cisco Routers and Switches
+Some playbooks for Cisco Routers and Switches

 ## Requirements
 None